 Jude and Granny last summer…he’s now pretty much the same height as her!

 I fill my life with positive people these days.
 I can feel the energies changing, my mind is clearing and I’m hopeful that we’re moving into the next chapter of our lives.
-Emmeline is growing up fast, Elsa is slowly taking over the world and Joe and I are planning new things all the time, it’s so cool to watch life evolve.
+Emmeline is growing up fast and Elsa is slowly taking over the world; it’s so cool to watch life evolve.

 Fingers crossed that the Panel (mysterious people that they are…) give a final YES to this fantastic school for Jude.